Elevation: 9,154 ft

 o Hike Ditch Creek Trail USFS 112 past Allan Lake and a pair of tarns.
 At the switchback at just below 8500’ continue angling up cross-country to a saddle on the ridge, which is followed NE to the summit.

-o Based on my maps, I think this is likely the shortest, easiest way to the peak at about 10.5 miles RT and 3000’ gain.
+o Based on my maps, I think this is likely the shortest, easiest way to the peak at about 10.5 miles RT and 3000’ of elevation gain.